AndreaDiotallevi/CV/README.md

 #### Proactive mindset and resourcefulness

-My enthusiasm for **learning** and develop **creative** solutions makes me extremely **determined** and proactive when facing a new challenge.
+My enthusiasm for **learning** and developing **creative** solutions makes me extremely **determined** and proactive when facing a new challenge.
 During my final project at Makers, I developed an alternative idea for getting the best movies for each country with the use of web scraping technologies, which **solved the problem** of not being able to query any movie API by country.

 #### Sustained focus and precision in reviewing technical documentation